 On November 24, 2021, Legacy Cepton entered into a Purchase Agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park" or "LPC"), pursuant to which Lincoln Park has agreed to purchase up to \$100.0 million of common stock (subject to certain limitations contained in the Purchase Agreement) from time to time over a 36-month period (the "Purchase Agreement" or "Purchased Shares") after the consummation of the Business Combination and certain other conditions set forth in the Purchase Agreement.
 The Company may, from time to time and at its sole discretion, direct Lincoln Park to purchase Class A common stock in accordance with daily dollar thresholds as determined within the Purchase Agreement.
-The purchase price per share for Class A common stock will be the lower of: (i) the lowest trading price for shares of Class A common stock during the ten (10) consecutive business days ending on the business day immediately preceding such Purchase Date.
-In consideration for entering into the Purchase Agreement, the Company issued 50,000 shares of Class A common stock as a commitment fee on the date of the closing of the Business Combination (collectively, the "Commitment Shares").
+The purchase price per share for Class A common stock will be the lower of: (i) the lowest trading price for shares of Class A common stock on the market in which it is listed, on the applicable Purchase Date and (ii) the average of the three (3) lowest closing sale price for Class A common stock during the ten (10) consecutive business days ending on the business day immediately preceding such Purchase Date.
+In consideration for entering into the Purchase Agreement, the Company issued 50,000 shares of Class A common stock to Lincoln Park as a commitment fee on the date of the closing of the Business Combination.
+The Company is obligated to issue up to an additional 150,000 shares of Class A common stock as a commitment fee 180 days after the date of the closing of the Business Combination (collectively, the "Commitment Shares").
 The issuance date fair market value for the 200,000 shares is recorded as a deferred issuance cost asset which will be ratably charged against paid-in capital upon future proceeds from the sale of common stock under the Purchase agreement.
 The fair market value of the share issuances was derived using the \$7.99 per share closing price of Class A common stock on February 10, 2022.
 The fair market value of the 200,000 shares issuable upon Closing is offset within paid-in capital.